 REFERENCES

-Please give two referees to whom confidential enquiries will be made.
+Please give at least two referees to whom confidential enquiries will be made.
 One must be your present or most recent employer.

 NB.
 Referees must not be members of your family, or spouse/partner.
 No offer of employment will be confirmed without the receipt of two satisfactory references.